tuladhar/omaha-server-on-aws/README.md

-## Deploy production-grade Omaha server (as known as Google Update) on AWS Cloud.
+## Deploy Scalable and Highly Available Web App (Omaha Server) on AWS Cloud
 #### Powered by ECS and fully managed by CloudFormation.

 ### Read the blog post